 Some 80% of the land area in Southeast Alaska, roughly 17 million acres, is managed by the USFS (a SEAKFHP Partner organization) as the Tongass National Forest, the nation's largest national forest.
-Although many areas are largely pristine, about 65 Tongass watersheds have been identified as areas in need of fish habitat restoration.
-There are also many privately-owned lands in the region that would benefit from habitat restoration.
-Additionally, increased interest in mining activities and associated development is occurring in the Canadian headwaters to major salmon producing transboundary rivers, raising concern for the long-term maintenance of water quality in the region.
+Although many areas are largely pristine, about 65 out of 900+ Tongass watersheds have been identified as areas in need of fish habitat restoration.
+There are also many privately-owned lands in the region with opportunities for habitat restoration that would benefit fish regionally.
+Additionally, increased interest in mining activities and associated development is occurring in the Canadian headwaters to major salmon producing transboundary rivers, raising concern for the long-term maintenance of water quality and fisheries sustainability in the region.